rybahr/Local-Valheim-Server-Automation/README.md

 * The Valheim Dedicated Server installation is on the **C:** drive.
 * You already have one or more Valheim worlds configured on the server PC.
 * Your network and port-forwarding configuration is already set up as required for your server.
 * You have access to a Discord server where you can create and manage webhooks.
+The current version of the script requires the webhook present to run properly.
+A future separate version of the script will be uploaded that does not have this functionality.
 * You are comfortable using Windows Task Scheduler if you want to automate server restarts.

 The following are currently outside the scope of the project: